gaberull/gaberull/README.md

 ## About Me   🙂

 I am a recent Computer Science graduate and new software engineer, currently looking for software development work in the Austin, TX area, and/or remote work.
 I primarily focus on back-end development, but also enjoy software design and front-end development.
+I am experienced with parallel programming, data structures, algorithms, and mathematics.

 ## Current Projects   📂